 About Mostly Jazz Funk & Soul Festival:

 Mostly Jazz, Funk & Soul Festival is a small music festival for approximately 3000 people, set in a private park in the suburb of Moseley, Birmingham.
-For access, please bare in mind that the site is on a slope and the terrain is mostly grass and can be uneven.
+For access, please bare in mind that the site is on a slope.
+The terrain is mostly grass and can be uneven.
 In addition, there is a loose dirt/gravel path leading from the entrance to the arena and food stalls.

 – Front page of DLA / PIP (no specific rate)

 – Front page of Attendance Allowance letter (no specific rate)